Healthcare in Switzerland: Statistics

 Healthcare costs in Switzerland are 11.4% of GDP (2010), comparable to Germany and France (11.6%) and other European countries, but significantly less than in the USA (17.6%).
 By 2015 the cost had risen to 11.7% of GDP -the second highest in Europe.
 Benefits paid out as a percentage of premiums were 90.4% in 2011.
 Total gross benefits per person and per year in 2011 were CHF 3,171 (PPP-adjusted US$5,168), of which CHF 455 (PPP-adjusted $742) are cost sharing.

 According to the OECD Switzerland has the highest density of nurses among 27 measured countries, namely 17.4 nurses per thousand people in 2013.
 The density of practising physicians is 4 per thousand population.

 In the 2018 Euro health consumer index survey Switzerland was placed first overtaking the Netherlands, and described as an excellent, although expensive, healthcare system.

 Switzerland has the highest rate of psychiatrists per population in the OECD (Iceland has half as many psychiatrists as in Switzerland and is ranked second).

 Patients in psychiatric clinics can be subjected to medication against their will, isolation and restraint.
 One in four patients in psychiatric services is now hospitalized against their will.
 "This figure is surprisingly high compared to other European countries" according to Swiss sources.

 In September 2024, the Federal Office of Public Health (FOPH) announced that health insurance premiums in Switzerland would rise by an average of 6% in 2025.
 The increase was attributed to higher demand for services, new treatments, and drug costs.
 The shift from inpatient to outpatient care, while reducing system-wide expenses, was also cited as a factor contributing to higher premiums, as outpatient treatment is funded through compulsory insurance.
 Later that year, the UBS Worry Barometer found that 48% of Swiss residents viewed healthcare policy as a top concern, linking the rise in public anxiety to increasing insurance costs.

 According to a 2024 forecast by the Swiss Federal Institute of Technology’s Center for Economic Research (KOF), healthcare spending in Switzerland is expected to reach CHF 99.1 billion in 2024, rising to CHF 103 billion in 2025 and CHF 106 billion by 2026.
 This corresponds to 12% of gross domestic product (GDP) in 2024, increasing to 12.2% by 2026.
 The primary drivers of this increase include long-term care services, hospitals, nursing homes, and doctors’ surgeries, reflecting both demographic aging and rising service volumes.

+Nearly half (44%) of the costs of mandatory health insurance, amounting to just over 17 billion francs, are incurred by those over 65.
+Mandatory insurance, in turn, accounts for approximately 45% of total healthcare expenditure, which reached 94 billion francs in 2023.